Discrete global grid: Standard equal-area hierarchical grids

-There is a class of hierarchical DGG's named by the Open Geospatial Consortium (OGC) as "discrete global grid systems" (DGGS), that must to satisfy 18 requirements.
+There is a class of hierarchical DGG's named by the Open Geospatial Consortium (OGC) as "discrete global grid systems" (DGGS), that has to satisfy 18 requirements.
 Among them, what best distinguishes this class from other hierarchical DGGs, is the Requirement-8, "For each successive level of grid refinement, and for each cell geometry, (...)
 Cells that are equal area (...) within the specified level of precision".

 A DGGS is designed as a framework for information as distinct from conventional coordinate reference systems originally designed for navigation.
 For a grid-based global spatial information framework to operate effectively as an analytical system it should be constructed using cells that represent the surface of the Earth uniformly.
-The DGGS standard include in its requirements a set of functions and operations that the framework must to offer.
+The DGGS standard includes in its requirements a set of functions and operations that the framework has to offer.

 All DGGS's level-0 cells are equal area faces of a Regular polyhedra...